 What Kind of Phone Case Can I buy that will not affect the Heat Dissipation of My Phone?

 - By and large, the only type of phone case that will not cause your phone to overheat is the perforated one.
-Also make sure the material is more of plastic than latex, silicone, or rubber.
+Also, ensure the material is more plastic than latex, silicone, or rubber.
 A very good example of such is Supcase Unicorn sports series for galaxy s10 and s10+.
-As you can see from the picture above, the case has several hole patterns, and its not too thick.
+As you can see from the picture above, the case has several hole patterns, and it’s not too thick.

 - Alternatively, simply buy only a hard 9mm tempered glass screen protector and forget about the body case.
 Please don’t try this if you drop your phone randomly and often.